 Researchers monitor 10 sites in Old Tampa Bay for the presence of, or conditions favorable to, harmful algal blooms.

-Learn about the program and how to become a volunteer, collecting water samples around the state to help scientists monitor the Florida red tide.
+Learn about the program and how to become a community scientist, collecting water samples around the state to help researchers monitor Florida's red tide.

 Monitoring Toxic Algae Species and Shellfish in the Indian River Lagoon (2002-present)